 But the Pentagon's announcement raised more questions than it answered.

-The Air Force has not released crucial details about the plane itself.
+The Air Force has still not released crucial details about the plane itself.
 The LRS-B's size, weight and payload remain unknowns, as do the extent of its stealth capabilities.
 Top officials also declined to say what companies will build key components of the aircraft.

 The Pentagon did not even disclose the value of the Oct.
 27 award, leaving the aerospace community to guess at the dollar amount of the initial development contract.